 But if Yonge Street is the city’s mirror, it bears all of Toronto’s scars and warts, too.
 In the late 1800s, St. John’s Ward—a notorious slum bordered on one side by Yonge—was a grim home for the city’s poorest and its immigrants.
 “Are you sad when you look down city lanes,” wrote Group of Seven painter Lawren Harris in his poem, “A Question”: “Lanes littered with ashes, boxes, cans, old rags; dirty, musty, garbage-reeking lanes behind the soot-dripped backs of blunt houses, sour yards and slack-sagging fences?”
 But while it became an important cultural space, serving as a bustling home for the Chinese, Jewish, Italian, Irish and African immigrants who would build the diverse neighbourhoods like Chinatown and Kensington Market that Toronto crows about today, the city saw it merely as desirable real estate, expropriating the community with wrecking balls in the 1900s.

 In the 1910s, when Toronto wanted to be a pro-British city governed by Protestant principles, the city became a tinderbox, with Yonge as its open gas leak.
-Veterans forced by injury to return to Canada from fighting in World War One found a city they didn’t recognize, mislaying their resentment toward how they were being treated by their home government; all the while, new immigrants came from countries like Greece, which hadn’t taken a side in what Maclean’s first dubbed “the Great War,” which meant they weren’t allowed to fight.
-By August 1918, Yonge—between Carleton and Dundas streets—became loaded with restaurants run by Greek migrants, who the veterans, blinded by their pro-Britain, pro-war sentiment, saw as “slackers.”
-And so when an allegedly aggressive veteran was asked to leave the Greek-owned White City Cafe one hot summer day, the match was struck; tens of thousands of people—numbers fuelled by a national convention for veterans—took to Yonge in a frenzy of anti-immigrant sentiment to loot and destroy the businesses of Greek Canadians.
+Veterans forced by injury to return to Canada from fighting in World War One found a city they didn’t recognize, mislaying their resentment about how they were being treated by their home government; all the while, new immigrants came from countries like Greece, whose government hadn’t taken a side in what Maclean’s first dubbed “the Great War,” preventing these Greek-Canadians from fighting for their new country.
+By August 1918, Yonge—between Carleton and Dundas streets—became loaded with restaurants run by Greek migrants, seen as “slackers” by veterans blinded by their pro-Britain, pro-war sentiment.
+And so when an allegedly aggressive veteran was asked to leave the Greek-owned White City Café one hot summer day, the match was struck; tens of thousands of people—numbers fuelled by a national convention for veterans—took to Yonge in a frenzy of anti-immigrant sentiment to loot and destroy the businesses of Greek Canadians.
 It was the largest riot in the city’s history, and one of the largest anti-Greek riots in the world.

 But in its own way, Yonge may be Ontario’s most Canadian street: in stretching from the small, service-oriented communities where sign companies are run out of brick houses, to a downtown whose big-city ambitions are refracted in glass and steel; in constantly evolving to reflect the many things the city represents, it captures so much more than Simcoe’s vision of a thoroughfare connecting two Great Lakes.
 In Yonge Street’s breadth, warts and all, is some kernel of the Canadian experience.